 Visitors are welcome because the comfort they bring can be an important part of the patient's return to health.
 Family members can contribute to their care, planning, and recovery.
 Alaska Regional encourages their participation.
 We just ask that it be remembered that quiet also contributes to the patient's recovery.
 If a family member or friend is feeling poorly or has an active cold, we suggest they stay at home to prevent passing the illness on.

-The main hospital doors are closed after 9:00 PM each evening and reopened each morning at 5:00 AM.
-Visitors may enter through the Emergency Room Entrance.
-After 9:00 PM, Security will have a Screening Desk set up.
-With approval from the nurses caring for the patient, they can issue after hours visitors’ passes.
-You will be required to provide an identification card (such as a driver’s license) with the Screening Desk in order to obtain a visitor pass.
+The main hospital doors are closed after 9:00pm each evening and reopened at 5:00am each morning.
+Visitors may enter through the emergency room entrance.
+After 9:00pm, security will have a screening desk set up.
+With approval from the nurses caring for the patient, they can issue after-hours visitors passes.
+You will be required to provide an identification card (such as a driver's license) at the screening desk in order to obtain a visitor pass.

 Visitors will have access to lounges near patient care areas.
-Your sensitivity and courtesy in sharing these areas is important for everyone.
+Your sensitivity and courtesy in sharing these areas are important for everyone.

-The hospital cafeteria and Subway are both located the first floor.
+The hospital cafeteria is located on the first floor.
 In the hospital cafeteria, food items are individually priced.
-Subway Restaurant is located in the cafeteria and provides made-to-order sandwiches, wraps and a variety of other options.
 Vending machines are available in a room adjacent to the cafeteria on the first floor.